Malheiro, Kiluba, Cuppett win Section 9 wrestling titles

-STONE RIDGE – Matt Malheiro ‘s friends mobbed him after he got off the mat.
+STONE RIDGE – Matt Malheiro’s friends mobbed him after he got off the mat.

 Jeff Kiluba smiled as he got his hand raised.
 And Ben Cuppett raced right to the bleachers to catch his breath.